orbitalapi/orbital/auth-server/README.md

 docker-compose up -d
 ```

-The admin console is then avaiable on `http://localhost:8080/admin`
+The admin console is then available on `http://localhost:8080/admin`

 Log in with username/password `admin/admin`